shepherdwind/css-hot-loader/README.md

 This is a css hot loader, which support hot module replacement for an extracted css file.

+> Now, there is a extract css plugin [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) support hot reload.
+If you use webpack 4+, the [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) will be a more good choice.

 ### Why we need css hot loader

 In most cases, we can realize css hot reload by [style-loader](https://github.com/webpack/style-loader) .
 But style-loader need inject style tag into document, Before js ready, the web page will have no any style.
 That is not good experience.